Frequently Asked Questions

 Q: Who are the lecturers?

 We have a team of highly qualified tutors, some currently working within the NHS or Private Practices, and all having high competency skills in both teaching and phlebotomy.
-On any one course at least two of our team will alternate between teaching you and leading you through the course, and there may also be one other experienced phlebotomist may also deputise as a "helper" for our practical sessions.
+On any one course our tutors will alternate between teaching and leading you through the course modules.

 All of our tutors are friendly and helpful, and will make you feel at ease and very welcome.
 They will ensure that you progress well and have an enjoyable time.